 -When I read that there was a sci-fi movie in the works directed by Christopher Nolan and starring Leonardo DiCaprio, it was destined to be number one on my list.
 How much fun is it to talk about this movie?
 I could talk about it for days.
 This film is flawless.
 It’s original, it’s got great characters, the story is off the charts, and not to mention it may have the greatest fight in the history of cinema.
 It will be a crime if Hans Zimmer’s score doesn’t win an Oscar for Best Score.
 I really have nothing else to say about Inception that hasn’t already been said…it truly is the king of 2010 movies.

 Well I’d like to offer my personal favorite top 25 villains.
-And I’m not fucking around here.
+And I’m not messing around here.
 My bad guys come from all mediums in entertainment including movies, TV, comics, books, video games, or whatever tickles my fancy.
-Be prepared because I may spoil whatever series these guys are involved in.
+Be prepared, because I may spoil whatever series these guys are involved in.
 Also, there is a lot of Batman on here…deal with it.

 25) Dark Helmet (Spaceballs)